foreverphoenix/the-phoenix-flavour/content/tpf/introduction/_index.md

 - **A Better Skyrim:** The guide includes hundreds of mods across several dozen categories, all carefully selected to fit my vision of a lore-friendly, improved but not radically changed Skyrim.
 The Phoenix Flavour strives to provide a solid upgrade of the vanilla experience with modern visuals and rebalanced gameplay.
 - **Custom Files and Patches:** Both the final patch as well as some patches and plugin replacers installed during the mod setup have been made specifically for the guide by Umgak and myself.
 They ensure compatibility as well as consistency between all included mods.
 - **Performance:** The Phoenix Flavour was created for gameplay rather than screen-archery and will for most people deliver solid framerates on a 1080p monitor resolution.
 For higher resolutions, better hardware is required.
-Through INI changes, reasonable texture resolutions, a performance-friendly grass overhaul as well as a skippable ENB section and the choice to use lower settings in DynDOLOD, you can tweak your game until you reach a stable framerate.
+Through conservative INI tweaks, reasonable texture resolutions, and a performance-friendly ENB preset, TPF is careful to improve the visuals without making the game unplayable.
 - **Stability:** Skyrim SE itself is already very stable compared to Classic Skyrim.
 You may still experience the occasional freeze or crash, but they will be very rare (perhaps once every 20 to 30 hours).
 These happen in Vanilla and they will happen in TPF.

 ### Included Mods

 - **Visuals:** Cathedral Weathers, Luminosity and Relighting Skyrim, Cathedral Landscapes.
-- **Textures:** Noble Skyrim 2K overwritten by dozens of smaller mods (including the RUSTIC series and aMidianBorn).
+- **Textures:** Noble Skyrim overwritten by dozens of smaller mods (including the RUSTIC series and aMidianBorn).
 - **Distant Level of Detail (LOD):** DynDOLOD is included and mandatory; 3D tree LOD is optional.
 - **ENBSeries:** Using Serio's ENB which is performance-friendly and does not break nighteye.
-- **Gameplay:** Featuring the full suite of [SimonMagus' suite of lightweight overhauls](https://www.nexusmods.com/skyrimspecialedition/users/67410746?tab=user+files).
+- **Gameplay:** Featuring the full suite of [**SimonMagus' suite of lightweight overhauls**](https://www.nexusmods.com/skyrimspecialedition/users/67410746?tab=user+files).
-- **Loot and Rarity:** Lightly tweaked vanilla loot which remains leveled.
+- **Loot and Rarity:** Based on the fantastic [**Open World Loot**](https://www.nexusmods.com/skyrimspecialedition/mods/49681) overhaul.
-- **New Companions:** None included.
+- **New Companions:** None included. *TPF-X adds support for Inigo and Lucien.*
 - **DLC-Sized Mods:** None included.
-- **Body Replacer:** None included.
+- **Body Replacer:** None included. *But there are high poly hands and feet.*
-- **Needs and Survival Mods:** None included.
+- **Needs and Survival Mods:** None included. *CC Survival support available in an addon.*

-Included in TPF-X (an official addon for the main guide) is among other things a collection of mods **new music tracks** which I added to a convenient [YouTube playlist](https://youtube.com/playlist?list=PLj_QypS-aCNNyUBLpYsFAeCJk1Zq0xnmV) for you to listen to while you work through the guide.
+Included in TPF-X (an official addon for the main guide) is among other things a collection of mods **new music tracks** which I added to a convenient [**YouTube playlist**](https://youtube.com/playlist?list=PLj_QypS-aCNNyUBLpYsFAeCJk1Zq0xnmV) for you to listen to while you work through the guide.

 ### Additional Mods